Vilnius Cathedral: History

-It is believed that in pre-Christian times, the Baltic pagan god Perkūnas was worshipped at the site of the cathedral.
+According to the 16th century writings of Augustinus Rotundus, in the 13th century a stone temple dedicated to the Baltic pagan god Perkūnas stood on the site of the present-day cathedral.
 It has also been postulated that the Lithuanian King Mindaugas ordered the construction of the original cathedral in 1251 after his conversion to Christianity and appointment of a bishop to Lithuania.
 Remains of the archaic quadratic church with three naves and massive buttresses have been discovered underneath the current structure in the late 20th century.
-After Mindaugas's death in 1263, the first cathedral again became a place of pagan worship.
+The independent scholar and folklorist Francis Young claims that after Mindaugas's death in 1263, the first cathedral became a place of pagan worship, and was dedicated again to the god Perkūnas, which would make the Vilnius Cathedral the only Catholic church to have ever also functioned as a temple for Lithuanian polytheists.

 In 1387, the year in which Lithuania was officially converted to Christianity, construction began on a second Gothic cathedral with five chapels.
 This second cathedral, however, burnt down in 1419.
 During preparations for his 1429 coronation as King of Lithuania, Vytautas built a significantly larger Gothic cathedral in its place.
 Although the coronation never took place, the walls and pillars of this third cathedral have survived to this day.
 The third cathedral had three naves and four circular towers at its corners, and Flemish traveler Guillebert de Lannoy noticed its similarity to the Frauenburg cathedral.
 In 1522, the cathedral was renovated, and a bell tower was built on top of the Lower Castle defensive tower.
 After another fire in 1530, it was rebuilt again and between 1534 and 1557 more chapels and the crypts were added.
 The cathedral acquired architectural features associated with the Renaissance.